-Housing starts are expected to total 929,000 in tomorrow’s update for May, based on The Capital Spectator’s average econometric forecast (seasonally adjusted annual rate).
-That’s a moderate increase vs. the previously reported 853,000 for April.
-Meanwhile, The Capital Spectator’s average projected gain for May is slightly below the numbers in several consensus forecasts drawn from surveys of economists.
+Housing starts are expected to total 1.029 million in tomorrow’s update for May, based on The Capital Spectator’s median econometric forecast (seasonally adjusted annual rate).
+The projection represents a modest drop vs. the previously reported 1.072 million for April.

 Here’s a closer look at the numbers, followed by brief definitions of the methodologies behind The Capital Spectator’s projections: